nikspyratos/toybox/README.md

   - The Horizon integration for visibility into queues is really nice.
 - Should tests run as pre-commit hooks too?
 On larger test bases and for atomised commits probably a bad idea, so for now no.
 - CI/CD: Github Actions could be used for testing on PRs/main pushes.
 For a more local alternative, perhaps a pre-push hook to prevent push if tests fail?
 - Docker: Support not yet planned.
-One big issue is Deployer doesn't play very well with it - you'd have to enable SSH access directly into the container to do anything.
-I also think the most ideal version would be a multi-service container.

 ## What to do when you need to scale